amirrezakazemi/GRL-DTA/README.md

     This command will start a Docker container based on the `dta-predictor` image and map port `9696` on the host to port `9696` in the container.

 4. The Flask application should now be accessible at `http://localhost:9696`.
 You can make predictions by sending POST requests to the `/app` endpoint.

+## Results

+You can find the results of model training and evaluation in the MLflow tracking server.
+The experiment named "drug-target-affinity-exp" contains logged hyperparameters, metrics, and artifacts.

+## Contributing

+Contributions to this project are welcome!
+If you find any issues or want to improve the code, feel free to open pull requests or issues in this repository.

+## License

+This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE).